tactful-ai/on-prem/Docs/Scripts_Folder_Disscusion.md

 Customize Grafana settings, such as authentication, user roles, and other Grafana-specific configurations.
 Optionally install and configure Grafana plugins or extensions to enhance its functionality.

-### RKE2_addons Folder:

-Function: The RKE2_addons folder could contain additional configurations or resources related to RKE2 cluster deployment.
-RKE2 is known for its simplicity and often allows adding custom resources.
-Interaction: Scripts responsible for deploying RKE2 clusters, such as install_configure_rke2.sh, may leverage this folder to apply custom configurations or settings specific to RKE2.

 ### dstny.sh (Destination Script):